lhiuming/exercises-code/algs/README.md

 ## Notes

 - Basic data type: This implementation use std::vector in C++ STL as the default data structure to store raw input data.
 The two alternatives, std::array and C array, are either too cumbersome or impossible to mimic the functionality of Java Array used in the book.
 - Programming model: The utility library (stdio.hpp, stdrandom.hpp, etc.) is subtly different from those provided by the book.
-Check the original packages here: https://github.com/kevin-wayne/algs4.
+Check the book author's packages here: https://github.com/kevin-wayne/algs4.

-## Algorithm List
+## Basic Algorithms

 1. Selection sort (include/sort.h)
 2. Insertion sort (include/sort.h)